Hager-elhwarii/Dictionary-App/README.md

-# Dictionary-App 💡
+# Dictionary App 💡
 <a name="readme-top"></a>
-- Simple JavaScript API Project, where you can search for words, and it outputs word meaning, word pronunciation, audio pronunciation and usage example.
+- Simple `JavaScript API Project`, where you can search for words, and it outputs word meaning, word pronunciation, audio pronunciation and usage example.

 ## 📷  Demo Screenshoot
 ![image](https://github.com/Hager-elhwarii/Dictionary-App/assets/80959882/089b8588-4a56-4e2e-935b-c20d265c0083)